andrefs/node-catequil/README.md

 - [ ] Allow user to change profile details
 - [ ] Add new message visual clue for non-active channels

+## Bugs and stuff

+Open a GitHub issue or, preferably, send me a pull request.